kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 #### Immutability of EvictionRequest Spec Fields

-`.spec.type` It is unclear whether we want to allow the type to be changed.
-Since there is only one type, `Soft`, we can keep the field immutable for now.

 `.spec.target` and `.spec.target.podRef` does not make sense to make mutable, the EvictionRequest is always scoped to a specific instance of a target/pod.
 If the pod is immediately recreated with the same name, but a different UID, a new EvictionRequest object should be created